alat-rights/alana-utilities/README.md

 ```
 pip install alana
 ```
+🎵 Note: I have been making new releases frequently.
+Make sure your package is up-to-date!

 ⚠️ Warning: This library is in active early development!
 No guarantees are made for backward compatibility.
-The library is NOT intended to be production-ready.
+The library is NOT production-ready.

 ## Is this for me?
-This library is mostly designed for me (hence the name), but I hope they're helpful for you too!
+This library is mostly designed for me (hence the name), but they might be helpful for you too!

+Here are some questions to ask yourself when considering whether to use this library:
 - Do you interact with LLMs?
 (Currently, only Anthropic LLMs are supported).
 - Do you value conciseness?
 - Are you writing **non-production prototype code**, where 1, occassional bugs and behavioral changes are acceptable, and 2, developer ergonomics are more important than performance?